whyvez/auth0-angular/README.md

 #### auth.getToken(options)

-This method does a Delegation Token request, which means exchanging current token for another one.
+This method does a Delegation Token request, which means exchanging the current token for another one.

 There're 2 options: